-- Take a fresh look at the company's codes of conduct and ethics, internal whistleblower procedures and other components of the company's compliance program to assess whether they appropriately reduce the risk of violations, and encourage employees, executives and directors to report suspected violations internally at the earliest possible stage. - Ensure that codes and policies prohibit retaliation in line with the Dodd-Frank Act.
+- Actions to Take - Take a fresh look at the company's codes of conduct and ethics, internal whistleblower procedures and other components of the company's compliance program to assess whether they appropriately reduce the risk of violations. - Consider how to encourage employees throughout the organization to report suspected violations using the company's internal procedures at the earliest possible stage. - Ensure that codes and policies prohibit retaliation in line with the Dodd-Frank Act.
 Reinforce the prohibition on retaliation in the company's compliance training programs.